krgamestudios/news-server/README.md

 	...
 ]

-//get the latest titles, up to a default limit, or specify the index "id" GET /news/titles/:id
+//get the latest metadata, up to a default limit, or specify the index "id" GET /news/metadata/:id

-//get the titles starting from the beginning, up to a default limit, or specify the index "id" GET /news/archive/titles/:id
+//get the metadata starting from the beginning, up to a default limit, or specify the index "id" GET /news/archive/metadata/:id

 //result (if only a single article is specified, returns just that article rather than an array):
 [